Leica M8 vs Nikon D750

 Studio photographers will appreciate that the Nikon D750 (unlike the M8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M8 and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the M8 and the D750 have been discontinued, but can regularly be found used on ebay.
 The M8 was replaced by the Leica M9, while the D750 was followed by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the M8 and D750 can be found, respectively, in the Leica M8 Manual (free pdf) or the online Nikon D750 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica M8 or the Nikon D750 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.